percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 ![!image](../images/upgrade_operator.png)

-Morever, before initiating the upgrade process, Everest provides a comprehensive list of tasks that must be completed to ensure a seamless transition of your clusters to the next version of the database operators.
+Moreover, before initiating the upgrade process, Everest provides a comprehensive list of tasks that must be completed to ensure a seamless transition of your clusters to the next version of the database operators.

 ![!image](images/operator_upgrade_pending.png)